-- In the clear area, add a small amount of Code Blue® Whitetail Buck Urine to the freshly exposed soil.
+- In the clear area, add a small amount of Bone Collector King O’ The Wood Whitetail Full Rut Buck Attractant to the freshly exposed soil.

 - Revisit the scrape every few days to make sure it is fresh; however, once a buck cruises upon the mock scrape, he will usually take it over and do most of the maintaining.